teymim/OS-CHECKER/README.txt

 - **Remote OS Checking:** Input an IP address to retrieve the OS information for that specific machine.
 - **Cross-Platform Compatibility:** Supports Windows, Linux, and macOS.
 - **Simple and Clean Code:** Written in Python, the script is easy to understand and modify.
-- **Personalized Output:** Displays the OS information along with the author name "ZERO-DAY," giving it a unique touch.

 ## Requirements